ABIN-BABY/ExploringJavaScript.github.io/README.md

-# ExploringJavaScript.github.io is one of my repositories consisting a couple of Java script learning projects of mine.
+# ExploringJavaScript.github.io is one of my repositories which includes a couple of Java script learning projects of mine.